seojuncha/refactoring-heirloom-grep/README.md

 * Promoted strings and option tables that do not change at runtime to const
 * Improved compiler optimization opportunities and code safety

+4. __Unified Code Formatting__
+* Added a `.clang-format` configuration file to enforce consistent code style across the entire codebase
+* Applied formatting to all source and header files

 ## Analysis Tools Used
 * `clang-tidy` (static analysis)
 * `cppcheck` (static analysis)